-Kids will love this wacky science experiment for kids!
+Kids will love this wacky edition of winter science experiments!
 Hot ice is a novelty any time of year.
 Learn the no-fail way for how to make hot ice here!

 We watch a lot of science-themed YouTube videos, so of course, when we saw this video, we knew we had to try and make our own hot ice.